sbtourist/nimrod/README.md

 ## Logging

-Nimrod metrics are printed on log files *by the user application*, while the Nimrod metrics server only listens to log and processes them: so, metrics production is completely decoupled from metrics processing and storage.
+Nimrod metrics are printed on log files *by the user application*, while the Nimrod metrics server listens to log and processes them: so, metrics production is completely decoupled from metrics processing and storage.

 Metrics must be printed in a Nimrod-specific format, providing the following information in square brackets: